Heaven Knows, Mr. Allison: Plot

 The Japanese unexpectedly leave the island and Allison professes his love for Sister Angela, proposing marriage.
 But she shows him her engagement ring and explains that it is a symbol of her forthcoming final holy vows.
 Later both in celebration and frustration, Allison gets drunk on sake.
 He blurts out that he considers her devotion to her vows to be pointless since they are stuck on the island "like Adam and Eve."
 She runs out into a tropical rain and falls ill as a result.
 Allison, now sober and contrite, finds her shivering.
 He carries her back, but the Japanese have returned, forcing them to retreat to the cave.
 Allison sneaks into the Japanese camp to get blankets.
 He kills a soldier who discovers him, alerting the enemy.
 To force him into the open, the Japanese set fire to the vegetation.

-When a Japanese soldier discovers the cave, Allison and Sister Angela have two choices: surrender or die from a hand grenade thrown inside.
+When a Japanese soldier discovers the cave, Allison and Sister Angela have two options: surrender or die from a hand grenade thrown inside.
 An ensuing explosion is not a grenade, but a bomb; the Americans have begun attacking the island in preparation for a landing.
 Allison comments that the landing will not be easy because when they returned, the Japanese brought four artillery pieces and concealed them well on the island.

 Responding to what he attributes to a message from God, Allison disables the artillery during the barrage that will precede the American assault while the Japanese are still in their bunkers.
 He is wounded but sabotages all the guns by removing their breechblocks, saving many American lives.
 After the landing, the Marine officers are puzzled by the missing breechblocks.

 Sister Angela and the wounded Allison then say their goodbyes as the Marines begin occupation.
-Allison has reconciled himself to Sister Angela's dedication to Jesus, though she reassures him that they will always be close "companions."
+Allison has reconciled himself to Sister Angela's dedication to Jesus, but she reassures him that they will always be close "companions."
 After being found, Allison is transferred by the Marines to the ship, with Sister Angela walking beside him.